TheCraftySlayer/prophet_forecast/README.md

 The exported Excel report (`prophet_call_predictions_v3.xlsx`) now includes predictions for the previous 14 business days along with a forecast for the next business day.
-A seasonal naive baseline forecast using the call volume from the same weekday in the prior week and the corresponding MAE and RMSE metrics are also included.
+A seasonal naive baseline forecast using the call volume from the same weekday in the prior week and the corresponding MAE, RMSE and MAPE metrics are also included.
+The report additionally lists the predicted call volume for the upcoming business day in a dedicated sheet.

 ## Model specification